ipfs/js-ipfs/README.md

 ### IPFS Daemon

-The IPFS Daemon exposes the API defined [`http-api-spec`](https://github.com/ipfs/http-api-spec).
+The IPFS Daemon exposes the API defined in the [HTTP API spec`](https://docs.ipfs.io/reference/api/http/).
 You can use any of the IPFS HTTP-API client libraries with it, such as: [js-ipfs-http-client](https://github.com/ipfs/js-ipfs-http-client).

 If you want a programmatic way to spawn a IPFS Daemon using JavaScript, check out [ipfsd-ctl module](https://github.com/ipfs/js-ipfsd-ctl)